raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 The operating temperature range of the module is set by the lowest maximum and highest minimum of any of the components.

-The Samsung eMMC and Samsung LPDDR2 are all rated for -25 to +80 degrees Celsius, so the range is -25 to +80.
-BCM2835 and the analogue switch have a greater range; the ceramic capacitors are specified from -25 to +85.
+The Samsung eMMC and Samsung LPDDR2 are rated for -25 to +80 degrees Celsius, so the range is -25 to +80.
+BCM2835 and the analogue switch have a greater range: the ceramic capacitors are specified from -25 to +85.
 This range is the maximum for the silicon die; users would therefore have to take into account the heat generated when in use and make sure this does not cause the temperature to exceed 80 degrees Celsius.

 **The user is responsible for designing and testing their system so that these limits are not exceeded.**